Upendra (actor): 2010–present

 2010 marked Upendra's comeback to directing after 10 years.
 After several ups and downs in his acting career, Upendra came back to direct and act in the 2010 film Super in which he starred alongside Tamil actress Nayantara and Tulip Joshi.
 The movie was released in a record number of theatres all over Karnataka and was also dubbed into Telugu and released in Andhra Pradesh.
 Super broke many box office records upon release and completing 175 days of the run, becoming one of the highest-grossing critically acclaimed Kannada films of 2010.

 Upendra then starred in films like Shrimathi (2011) opposite his wife Priyanka Trivedi and Bollywood actress Celina Jaitly, and Aarakshaka (2012).
 In 2012, Upendra starred in several commercially successful films such as 3D fantasy film Katari Veera Surasundarangi which was well-received and became the second-highest-grossing film of the year, followed by Godfather which performed above average, and the horror-comedy film Kalpana which performed average at the box office.

 Upendra's films from 2013 to 2015 such as Topiwala (2013), Brahma (2014), Super Ranga (2014) and Shivam (2015) performed poorly in theatres.

 In 2015, Upendra starred alongside Allu Arjun in the Telugu film S/O Satyamurthy that was directed by Trivikram Srinivas.
 The film was declared a hit, grossing ₹92 crores and netting over ₹60 crores at the global box office, becoming the seventh-highest-grossing Telugu film of all time worldwide.

 In 2016, Upendra starred in a sequel to his earlier hit horror film Kalpana titled as Kalpana 2 which became an average grosser at the box office.
 He also starred along with Sudeep in the remake of Bollywood film OMG titled as Mukunda Murari, which became a box office success and had a 50-day run.

+In 2017, he starred in the remake of Soggade Chinni Nayana titled Upendra Matte Baa.
+In 2019, he starred in I Love You, which released to positive reviews.
+In 2022, he starred in Home Minister and made a comeback to Telugu cinema with Ghani in a brief role portraying Varun Tej's father.

+In 2023, he starred in Kabzaa, which had a similar theme to the KGF series.
+The film was a box office failure.
+He directed the film UI (2024).

 Upcoming projects

-Upendra's upcoming films include a Soggade Chinni Nayana remake titled Upendra Matte Baa, Inti Ninna Prema, Kanneshwara, Uppi Rupee, his 50th film directed by Masterpiece director Manju Mandavya, a film directed and produced by Shashank, and Dr. Modi directed by Uday Prakash.
-In May 2019 he finished principal photography for Buddhivantha-2.

-Upendra's upcoming movie 'Ghani', directed by Kiran Korrapati.
-The movie also stars Varun Tej, Saiee Manjrekar, Suniel Shetty, Jagapathi Babu and Naveen Chandra.
+His upcoming films include Buddhivantha 2.

+He also plays an extended cameo role in director Lokesh Kanagaraj's Coolie (2025) starring Rajinikanth, which marks his return to Tamil cinema after Satyam (2008) starring Vishal.
+He is starring along side Shiva Rajkumar in Arjun Janya's directorial 45 (2025).